moldstruct/mc-md/README.md

 For ensemble statistics it is still usually more efficient to run many independent single-core simulations at once than to parallelise one.

-### Charge transfer cost

-Charge transfer considers every pair of atoms within a 1 nm search radius.
-The search uses a cell list, so its cost grows roughly linearly with system size rather than quadratically, but it still runs on the master rank and is the largest single piece of the ionization module.
-If it matters less to you than the runtime, `mcmd-charge-transfer = 0` turns it off; measured on a 10000-atom protein it was about 40% of the wall clock.

-Several quantities the module needs are worked out once at setup rather than re-derived every step: each atom's element (masses do not change), a direct-index table from a K/L/M state to its entry in the rate data (replacing a scan over every state of the element -- 324 of them for sulphur), and scratch buffers for the Monte Carlo kernel, which previously allocated and freed twice per atom per event.
-Each atom's state energy and outermost occupied shell are cached and updated only when its configuration changes, instead of being recomputed for the whole system at the start of every transfer pass.
-Together these were worth about 8% of total run time on the 25000-step test, reproducing the previous results bit for bit.

-The 1 nm radius is only a pre-filter; whether a transfer actually happens is decided by the over-the-barrier criterion, which in practice is satisfied only well inside a nanometer.
-If a run ever uses a pair close to that radius, a warning is printed at the end telling you to raise `MCMD_CT_CUTOFF_NM` in `src/kernel/mcionize.c`.

-Charge transfer also dies out well before a long run does, so once nothing has happened for `mcmd-charge-transfer-idle` steps (default 2000) the pass stops running every step and is sampled every `mcmd-charge-transfer-recheck` steps instead (default 100).
-It is never switched off outright, because Auger decay can create a new donor at any time and the periodic check picks that up.
-On a 25000-step run this cut about 19% off the wall clock while reproducing the un-skipped run bit for bit, on three separate seeds.
-Setting `mcmd-charge-transfer-idle` to a negative value disables the skip and runs the pass on every step; the end-of-run message reports what fraction of steps it actually ran on.

-Be careful lowering `mcmd-charge-transfer-idle`.
-The default window is generous on purpose: late transfers are sparse rather than absent, and a window shorter than the gaps between them clips real transfers.
-On the 25000-step test, `mcmd-charge-transfer-idle = 2000` reproduces an unskipped run bit for bit, but `mcmd-charge-transfer-idle = 200` with `mcmd-charge-transfer-recheck = 10` does not -- it changes the transfer and Auger counts, because the run goes idle during a lull, misses a transfer, and diverges from there.
-The saving over the default was under 2%, so there is nothing to gain by tightening it.

-Note that this is keyed on whether transfers are still happening, not on how long ago the pulse was.
-Transfers continue long after the pulse ends: measured on that run, 7.5% of them happened more than five pulse widths after the peak, and 0.7% more than fifty, by which point the X-ray intensity was two hundred orders of magnitude below its maximum.

 ### Systems blowing up (Too much!)

 For high ionization we get huge forces, this can make the numerical integration unstable.